benjaminabruzzo/darknet_ros/README.md

     cp ~/ros/src/darknet_ros/darknet_ros/build_darknet.bash ~/ros/

+For code used to installl cuda and nvidia drivers on ubuntu 16.04, see script in : https://github.com/benjaminabruzzo/darknet_ros/install_help/

 ### Dependencies

 This software is built on the Robotic Operating System ([ROS]), which needs to be [installed](http://wiki.ros.org) first.
 Additionally, YOLO for ROS depends on following software: